melezhik/DSCI/README.md

   -
 ```

-Jon plugins acts as native jobs, for example can use get\_state/update\_state function.
+Job plugins act as native jobs, for example can use get\_state/update\_state function.

-TDB - example of how to write job plugins (pretty much as any job task)
+TDB - example of how to write job plugi (pretty much as any job)

 # Containers support